SlimJallouli/FleetProvisioning/README.md

 # Fleet Provisioning for AWS IoT Greengrass

 ## Overview
-This project helps you set up AWS IoT Fleet Provisioning for GreengrassV2 using AWS CloudFormation, claim certificates, and an IoT provisioning template.
-The provided template.yaml will create the necessary roles, policies, and templates for provisioning.
+This project provides a setup for AWS IoT Fleet Provisioning with GreengrassV2 using AWS CloudFormation, claim certificates, and an IoT provisioning template.
+This enables scalable, secure, and automated provisioning of IoT devices, allowing them to self-register with minimal intervention and maintain secure communication through AWS IoT.

 ## Prerequisites
 - **[STM32MP1DK](https://www.st.com/en/evaluation-tools/stm32mp135f-dk.html)**: The device must be set up and [accessible over the network](https://wiki.st.com/stm32mpu/wiki/How_to_setup_a_WLAN_connection).
 - **[X-LINUX-AWS](https://wiki.st.com/stm32mpu/wiki/X-LINUX-AWS_Starter_package)**: Ensure that X-LINUX-AWS is installed on the STM32MP1DK.
-- **AWS Account**: Access to an AWS account with permissions to manage IAM, IoT, Greengrass, and create Cloudformation Stacks.
+- **AWS Account**: Access to an AWS account with permissions to manage IAM, IoT, Greengrass, and create CloudFormation Stacks.
-- [**AWS CLI**](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html): Ensure the AWS CLI is installed and [configured](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) on your local machine.
+- **[AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)**: Install and [configure](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) the AWS CLI on your local machine.
-- [**Git Bash**](https://git-scm.com/downloads): Required for windows users as it provides a Unix-like shell that ensures compatibility with the Linux-style commands used in the scripts.
+- **[Git Bash](https://git-scm.com/downloads)**: Required for Windows users, as it provides a Unix-like shell compatible with the scripts used.
 - **SSH Access**: Ensure you can SSH into the STM32MP135 DK.

 ## Files

 1. **setup.sh**
-   - Installs and configures AWS IoT Greengrass V2 with Fleet Provisioning.
+   - Configures AWS IoT Greengrass V2 with Fleet Provisioning.
    - Generates a unique device name using the hostname and machine ID.
    - Downloads and installs necessary dependencies.
    - Copies claim certificates, installs Greengrass, and configures the system service.

 2. **uninstall_greengrass.sh**
    - Stops the Greengrass service.
-   - Removes the Greengrass installation and configuration files from the system.
+   - Removes Greengrass installation and configuration files from the system.

 3. **config.json**
    - Configuration file for AWS IoT Greengrass and Fleet Provisioning.
    - Sets parameters such as AWS region, claim certificate paths, IoT credential and data endpoints, role alias, and provisioning template.

 4. **template.yaml**
-    - Cloudformation template for configuing Greengrass Fleet Provisioning resources
+   - CloudFormation template for configuring Greengrass Fleet Provisioning resources.

 5. **IotConfig_Cleanup.sh**
-    - Cleanup that will delete an IoT Thing, its attached certificates and policies, its Thing Group, and its Greengrass V2 core device.
+   - Cleans up IoT resources by deleting an IoT Thing, its certificates, policies, Thing Group, and Greengrass V2 core device.

+---

-## Steps
+## Setup Steps

 ### 1. Clone this Repository

-On a PC with AWS CLI installed clone this repository:
+On a PC with AWS CLI installed, clone this repository:

 ```bash
 git clone https://github.com/stm32-hotspot/FleetProvisioning
 cd FleetProvisioning
 ```

 ### 2. Create the CloudFormation Stack
-Use AWS CLI and the AWS Account with the required privileges to create the CloudFormation Stack
+Use AWS CLI with the required privileges to create the CloudFormation Stack:

 ```bash
 aws cloudformation create-stack --stack-name GGWorkshopFleetProvisioning --template-body file://template.yaml --capabilities CAPABILITY_NAMED_IAM
 ```

-Wait a few minutes for the resources to be created.
-You can check the status from the CloudFormation console or with this command:
+Wait for a few minutes until the resources are created.
+Check the status from the CloudFormation console or use the command:

 ```bash
 aws cloudformation describe-stacks --stack-name GGWorkshopFleetProvisioning
 ```

-Once the stack status is CREATE_COMPLETE, you can proceed to the next section.
+Once the stack status is `CREATE_COMPLETE`, you can proceed.

 ### 3. Generate Claim Certificates
-Claim certificates are X.509 certificates that allow devices to register as AWS IoT things and retrieve a unique X.509 device certificate for regular operations.
-After creating a claim certificate, attach an AWS IoT policy that permits devices to create unique device certificates and provision them using a fleet provisioning template.
+Claim certificates allow devices to register as AWS IoT Things and retrieve unique device certificates.

-#### a) Create and save a certificate and private key for provisioning
+#### a) Create and Save a Certificate and Private Key for Provisioning
-Navigate into the claim-certs folder
+Navigate into the claim-certs folder:

 ```bash
 cd ./claim-certs